Moriarty (band): Moriarty Meets Mama Rosin

 In July 2009, Moriarty met Swiss cajun-rock band Mama Rosin at a festival in Lausanne, Switzerland.
 Attracted by shared musical tastes and philosophy, the two bands started a collaboration, playing together at the Festival du Bout du Monde (France) in August 2011, the Festival Interceltique de Lorient (France) in August 2012 and the Flèche d'Or, Paris, in April 2013.
 Moriarty and Mama Rosin recorded five songs at the Studio Pigalle in Paris in February 2013, and released them on an E.P.
-10-inch vinyl record entitled "Moriarty Meets Mama Rosin", for the Record Store Day on April 20, 2013.
+10-inch vinyl record entitled "Moriarty Meets Mama Rosin", for the Record Store Day on 20 April 2013.

 Fugitives

 In 2013, Moriarty recorded and released an album called "Fugitives", with songs from blues and folk songwriters from the 1920s to the 1950s.

 Epitaph and Vanishing Point

 In 2015, the band recorded "Epitaph", their 4th Album.

-In 2014 & 2015, The musicians of the band wrote the soundtrack to the theater play "Vanishing Point", staged by French director Marc Lainé, and performed it live for 80 shows in France and in Montreal.
+In 2014 and 2015, The musicians of the band wrote the soundtrack to the theater play "Vanishing Point", staged by French director Marc Lainé, and performed it live for 80 shows in France and in Montreal.